n1klaus/GumGumLearn/README.md

 ***Integration over Isolation***

-GumGumLearn aims to provide the best way to learn, improve and gauge your English through persnoalized content fueled from yoour search queries hence making internalization and comprehension easier.
+GumGumLearn aims to provide the best way to learn, improve and gauge your English through personalized content fueled from your search queries hence making internalization and comprehension easier.

 # 💡 Inspiration